 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

-Boston School Forest is located in Plover but serves the entire Stevens Point School System (Document #10).
-In the 2015-2016 school year, 7,220 students (mainly) and adults attended the facility.
-In addition to monies allocated from taxpayers, a total of $4,738.09 was received in donations.
-The Aldo Leopold Audubon Society contributed $300.00 plus donated display boxes with nests and eggs for the Eastfern Bluebird, Tree Swallow, chickadee, wren and House Sparrow.
+Boston School Forest is located in Plover but serves the entire Stevens Point School System.
+In the 2018-19 school year, 9,041 students (mainly) and adults attended the facility.
+In addition to monies allocated from taxpayers, a total of $30,232.95 was received for in-kind and monetary donations.
+The Aldo Leopold Audubon Society contributed $300.00 plus donated display boxes with nests and eggs for the Eastern Bluebird, Tree Swallow, chickadee, wren and House Sparrow.
+ALAS also had a booth display for the 2019 E-Day celebration.

 Energy & Sustainability